-- Have someone take pictures on your injuries,
+- Have someone take pictures of your injuries,

 - How the police brutality incident has impacted your life?

 If the incident occurred in public, video surveillance might have captured it on film.
-It can be difficult to gain access to this footage without the help of an attorney.
+It can be challenging to gain access to this footage without the help of an attorney.

 A lawyer can help you serve legal notice to relevant parties and prevent them from tampering with the evidence you hope to use in your case.